 5. Resolution – As the word implies, this is when the conflict gets resolved for the characters, and the audience enjoys a release from the suspense and anxiety of the plotline.
 In a comedy, this is called a denouement because the protagonist enjoys a better outcome (read: a happy ending) than at the story’s beginning.
 But in a tragedy, the resolution is a catastrophe, since the protagonist suffers a fate that’s worse than at the story’s start.

-Now that you know exactly what Freytag’s Pyramid is all about, it’s time to look at specific examples of successful companies that are making this storytelling arc work wonders for their business.
+Now let’s look at specific examples of successful companies that are making this storytelling arc work wonders for their business.

 Example 1: Harry’s